aminjafari-dev/money_flow/lib/features/dashboard/readme.md

 ## Description

 The **Dashboard Feature** serves as the central command center of the FinanceFlow money management app.
 It provides users with a comprehensive financial health overview at a glance, displaying income, expenses, charity donations, and investment progress in an intuitive, visual format.
+The dashboard calculates all financial metrics dynamically from stored transactions using the shared TransactionModel.

 ## Architecture